johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 1. If _cookie_ is null then return.

-1. Run Garbage Collect Cookies given _cookie_.
+1. Run Garbage Collect Cookies given _cookie_'s host.

 ### The Cookie Header Field {#cookie}